ElektroStudios/SmartBotKit-plugin-bundle-for-SmartBot-Hearthstone-Blizzard-bot/Readme.md

 ![](Images/Panic%20Button%20-%20Settings.png)

 ## PlayVIG Adverts Remover
+( SUPPORT FOR THIS PLUGIN IS DISCONTINUED )
 PlayVIG is a software that pays you for playing Arena or Ranked mode in Hearthstone (and for other games).

 The program automatically shows a top-most advert window for around 20 seconds every time you end a game in Hearthstone while a PlayVIG quest is active.